phialaureta/progcon/activities/readme.txt

+Hallu its me, Phia!
 Here are the list of my activities:

-1. Flowcharts & Pseudocodes
+A1 - Flowcharts & Pseudocodes
-2. Flow-charting Exercise
+A2 - Flow-charting Exercise
-3. Pseudo-code Exercises
+A3 - Pseudo-code Exercises
-4. Flowgorithm Exercises
+A4 - Flowgorithm Exercises